yashh-agarwal/Scenario-Assessment-Tool/README.md

 **[6]** Helps launch SMS campaigns from single window to impart survival instructions & actionability plans in case of no Internet connectivity.

+**[7]** **SAT** also addresses the problem of real-time data collection of the hazard-affected areas by curating data and aiding Disaster Manager in devising an informed plan.

 ![](Infograph.png )

 # Technology Stack